 The Danger of “Divide and Conquer” Leaders

 Recent events in our country have indicated the importance of unifying leadership.
-It is far too easy for society to come apart at the seamsDemocracy is a fragile experiment.
-It’s extremely difficult when the environment is rife with the diversity of people, backgrounds, and opinions.
-It is far too easy to focus on what makes us different from one another than what we all have in common.
-Of course, many governments operate from guiding principles set to paper in the distant past to help guide our actions, but words and actions are often in conflict.
-In a similar fashion, business leaders, who have increasing leverage in a globally interconnected system of commerce, have a great capacity to bring countries and communities together or drive them apart.
+Societies are prone to disintegration.
+Democracy is a fragile experiment.
+It’s highly challenging when the environment is diverse, comprising people from various backgrounds and opinions.
+It is far too easy to focus on what makes us different from one another than on what we all have in common.
+Of course, many governments operate according to guiding principles established in the distant past to inform their actions, but words and actions often conflict.
+Similarly, business leaders who have increasing leverage in a globally interconnected system of commerce have a powerful capacity to bring countries and communities together or drive them apart.

 Here are some common traits of “divide and conquer” leaders we should be on the lookout for and inhibit whenever possible.

-• They can be incredibly charming and persuasive when they need to be until you cross them.
+• They can be incredibly charming and persuasive when they need to be, until you cross them.

 • They strongly believe the ends justify the means.